This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Short ribs are a cut of beef from the same area as brisket and chuck.
 They consist of a layer of meat that covers a short portion of the rib bone.
 They can be found boneless or bone-in.
 We use boneless in this Korean short ribs recipe!

 You can purchase them in the meat department of most grocery stores or at a local butcher.
-They are tough and full of fat and tissue that breaks down as it braises in cooking liquid for fall-apart tender beef.
-They can be made in the oven or even as Slow Cooker Short Ribs!
+They are challenging and full of fat and tissue that breaks down as they braise in cooking liquid for fall-apart tender beef.
+They can be made in the oven or as Slow Cooker Short Ribs!

 Tamari (also known as tamari shoyu) is a Japanese sauce made from fermented soybeans.
 It has a thicker consistency than soy sauce, which makes it the perfect choice for a sticky short ribs sauce.
 Plus, it’s gluten-free!
 Most supermarkets sell it in a bottle under the San-j or Kikkoman brand.

 No chili garlic sauce?
 No worries!
 Use Thai sweet chili sauce instead.
-It’s a delicious substitute that works perfectly for this Korean beef short ribs recipe!
+It's a delicious substitute for this Korean beef short ribs recipe!

 You can use either boneless or bone-in short ribs.
 We use boneless.